plattlab/AAV-Perturb-seq/README.md

 Download the R objects from GEO to use the notebooks: GSE236519.

-* `gRNA_nucleus_association.Rmd` constain code for gRNA QC, filtering, and integration with gene expression data
+* `gRNA_nucleus_association.Rmd` contains code for gRNA QC, filtering, and integration with gene expression data

 * `pooled_screen_analysis.Rmd` accepts scRNA-seq screen data containing multiple cell types and perturbations
   - Filter non-perturbed cells with LDA
   - Create pseudobulks of perturbed cells
   - Calculate differential expression with edgeR using pseudobulks as input
   - Plot cell type-specific UMAPs with perturbed cells

+* `zigosity_analysis.Rmd` contains code to separate perturbed cells by zygosity states.